The best cities and towns to visit in Peru

 Cities such as Arequipa and the sprawling capital, Lima, are the centre of artistic, cultural and culinary scenes that help Peru more than match its larger neighbours.

-Much like Brazil or Colombia, Peru also benefits from an abundance of natural beauty around towns like Puerto Maldonado and Chachapoyas, so there is even more beyond exceptional food and landmarks, whether trips to the Amazon rainforest, hikes in the Andes and sand boarding in the desert.
+Much like Brazil or Colombia, Peru also benefits from an abundance of natural beauty around towns like Puerto Maldonado and Chachapoyas, so there is even more beyond exceptional food and landmarks, from trips to the Amazon rainforest, to hikes in the Andes and sand boarding in the desert.

 Lima

-Many visitors will choose to stay near the coast in Miraflores, where the malecon, Lima’s six-mile promenade, is the star of the show (along with beaches such as Costa Verde, where swimming, paddle boarding, surfing and even paragliding are popular).
-Alternatively, trendy Barranco is the city’s bohemian nightlife capital, while San Isidro has become a slightly more glitzy area and the safest neighbourhood.
+Many visitors will choose to stay near the coast in Miraflores, where the malecón, Lima’s six-mile promenade, is the star of the show (along with beaches such as Costa Verde, where swimming, paddle boarding, surfing and even paragliding are popular).
+Alternatively, trendy Barranco is the city’s bohemian nightlife capital, while San Isidro is a glitzier, more affluent area and the city’s safest neighbourhood.

-Visitors can strolls through the Art Gallery of Lima and museums such as the Larco (which exhibits artefacts from ancient Peru), but this is a city where culture and history are can easily be absorbed in the streets, plazas and parks.
-Aside from the architecture, nowhere is this more relevant than in the city’s culinary scene, where some of the world’s best restaurants, like Central (named the top restaurant in the 2023 World’s 50 Best Restaurants ranking) sit alongside amazing street food stalls, all of which serve Peruvian and Creole specialties, including ceviche, chicken and chilli stew, or barbecued beef heart.
+Visitors can stroll through the Art Gallery of Lima and museums such as the Larco (which exhibits artefacts from ancient Peru), but this is a city where culture and history are embedded in the streets, plazas and parks.
+Aside from the architecture, nowhere is this more relevant than in the city’s culinary scene.
+Here, some of the world’s best restaurants, like Central (named the top restaurant in the 2023 World’s 50 Best Restaurants ranking) sit alongside amazing street food stalls, which serve Peruvian and Creole specialties, including ceviche, chicken and chilli stew, or barbecued beef heart.

 Cusco

-Cusco is known as a gateway to Machu Picchu, and is the centre of a region that contains a dazzling mix of ancient ruins, colonial architecture and natural beauty.
-The city is located high in the Andes, with an old town that is a picture-perfect sea of russet-roofed buildings that hide a wide array of museums, from the Museo Inka, dedicated to Incan history, to the Museo Machu Picchu, which showcases 360 artefacts taken from the original expeditions to the citadel.
+Cusco, known as a gateway to Machu Picchu, is the centre of a region that contains a dazzling mix of ancient ruins, colonial architecture and natural beauty.
+The city is located high in the Andes, with an old town that’s a picture-perfect sea of russet-roofed buildings hiding a wide array of museums, from the Museo Inka, dedicated to Incan history, to the Museo Machu Picchu, which showcases 360 artefacts taken from the original expeditions to the citadel.

-The centre of the city is the Plaza de Armas, while its most notable site is the Qorikancha, once an Incan temple and now a church, an eclectic blend of Incan and Christian architectural styles.
-Nevertheless, most who visit Cusco will use it as a base for exploring the Sacred Valley of the Incas and its archaeological sites, including Pisac (akin to a mini Machu Picchu) and Chinchero.
+The centre of the city is the Plaza de Armas, while its most notable site is the Qorikancha (or Coricancha), once an Incan temple and now a church, is an eclectic blend of Incan and Christian architectural styles.
+Most visitors to Cusco use it as a base for exploring the Sacred Valley of the Incas and its archaeological sites, including Pisac (akin to a mini Machu Picchu) and Chinchero.

 Machu Picchu can be reached via a journey to either Aguas Calientes or Ollantaytambo (with a 90-minute hike from the former and a two-hour train from the latter).
 Alternatively, take on the four-day Inca Trail for one of South America’s bucket-list travel experiences.
 This ancient route takes you across the river, valleys and mountains of the Andes in a winding, 24-mile trail.